Chapter 16.16

 1. The trail surface shall be made with pervious materials and meet all other requirements including city surface water management standards;

-2. The mitigation may include increase of sensitive area and/or buffer widths equal to the width of the trail corridor, including disturbed areas; and
+2. The mitigation may include increase of critical area and/or buffer widths equal to the width of the trail corridor, including disturbed areas;

-3. Trails proposed to be located in landslide or erosion hazard areas shall be constructed in a manner that does not increase the risk of landslide or erosion and in accordance with an approved geotechnical report.
+3. Trails proposed to be located in landslide or erosion hazard areas shall be constructed in a manner that does not increase the risk of landslide or erosion and in accordance with an approved geotechnical report; and

 G. Select Vegetation Removal Activities.